 McDonald's gained after the fast-food chain and Dow component reported same-store sales slid in October.
 Toll Brothers climbed after the luxury homebuilder reported a 29 percent increase in quarterly revenue.
 Alibaba Group rose ahead of Tuesday's "Singles' Day" in China, which has become the biggest day of online sales globally.
-Dendreon plunged after the maker of a prostate-cancer treatment filed for bankruptcy.
+Dendreon plunged after the maker of a prostate-cancer treatment bankruptcy.
 Abercrombie & Fitch fell after Oppenheimer downgraded the retailer's shares to market perform from outperform.

 "You've got more than three-quarters of all companies exceeding earnings estimates, which is the best in seven quarters," said Randy Frederick, managing director of trading and derivatives at Charles Schwab.

 Also hitting an all-time high, the rose 0.31 percent, or 6.34 points, to 2,038.26, with health care advancing the most and energy the leading laggard among its 10 major industry groups.